Howardk97/Code-Quiz/README.md

 # Code Quiz
 This is a quiz focused on JavaScript for beginner web developers.
-It is timed and the time gets deduced if questions are answered incorrectly.
+It is timed and the time gets deducted if questions are answered incorrectly.
 The page then calculates the users score on the quiz and displays it for them at the end.

 ## Usage